 Now she is moving to help others understand, identify and grow by sharing her story as well as speak publicly at commercial events to share the story of her survival in addition to actively posting on social media to motivate and educate others.
 Natasha encourages anyone feeling alone to reach out either to Refuge or herself in whatever way is safest for them.

-Alongside Refuge, Natasha supported #TheNakedThreat campaign which succeeded in seeing threats to share intimate images outlawed in England and Wales under the Domestic Abuse Bill.
-Natasha liaised on the campaign with a number of politicians and also gratefully had the support of Rushcliffe MP Ruth Edwards.
+Natasha played a vital part in changing the law early in 2021, alongside Refuge's #TheNakedThreat campaign they succeeded in seeing threats to share intimate images outlawed in England and Wales under the Domestic Abuse Bill and was thanks twice in one session in the House of Commons on the day of Royal Assent.
+Natasha liaised on the campaign with a number of politicians and also gratefully had the support of Rushcliffe MP Ruth Edwards and The Rt Hon Baroness Nicky Morgan.
 During the campaign Natasha undertook everything from her own BBC 4 Radio show to live tv with Victoria Derbyshire.
 She appeared outside parliament in September 2020 alongside Love Islands Zara McDermott and Refuge's Cordelia Tucker-O'Sullivan to launch an ad created pro bono by agency AMV BBDO.
 Olivia Colman also joined them in a video directed at Home Secretary, Priti Patel.